 The Fund makes estimates and assumptions that affect the reported amounts of assets and liabilities.
-All estimates and assumptions required in accordance with the applicable standard.
+All estimates and assumptions required in conformity with IFRS are best estimates undertaken in accordance with the applicable standard.
 Estimates and judgements are evaluated on a continuous basis, and are based on past experience and other factors, including expectations with regard to future events.